Amanda Guillen is the weekday morning weather forecaster for CBS4 Mornings. You can also catch her filling in on the anchor desk on occasion.

 Amanda loves giving back to her community and has volunteered with Project Move, Operation Hope and with EPISD as part of their Volunteers in Public Schools program.

-She is excited to get to work doing what she loves in the city that she calls home.
+She is excited to still be living in the Sun City doing what she loves in this beautiful place that she calls home.

 Have a story idea?
 Amanda would love to hear about it.
 Email her at email@example.com.